Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank warps to survivors and warps survivors to random teammates.
-		// "Ability Enabled" - The Tank warps to a random survivor.
+		// "Ability Enabled" - The Mutant Tank warps to a random survivor.
 		// - "Warp Interval"
 		// - "Warp Mode"
 		// "Ability Enabled" - When a survivor is within range of the Mutant Tank, the survivor is warped to a random teammate.